 Do you have a complex sustainability challenge that you are grappling with?
 Looking for participatory ways to generate new ideas and perspectives?
+Want to investigate the future of food?
 Let me help you to develop and facilitate an interactive system change workshop!

 What is system change and why is it important?

 System change is about facilitating the emergence of new patterns within a system structure (e.g. the food system).
 Patterns can include physical structures, flows and relationships or mindsets and paradigms.

 The world is complex.
 As a result, any real change process will need to operate from a system perspective.
 System change provides a way to accelerate sustainability as well as social and ecological well-being.